carfreesc/carfreesc.github.io/notes.md

 * **Organized rides** take place all the time.

-* **Bellefonte** is the closest other really separate city.
-You can take a bus.

-* The **State College Borough Council** is responsible for much of this mess and you should attend their meetings and complain.
+* The **State College Borough Council** are the people with the ability to make things better for us.
+You should attend their meetings and complain.

 * Other nearby cities are difficult to reach without a car.
 CATA organizes commuter carpools to some.